jonahbeckford/dk/docs/SPECIFICATION.md

 When a value shell command saves a directory as an immutable object, the directory is zipped and the zip archive bytes are saved.

-That sounds inefficient, but the thunk system is allowed to optimize a set of value shell commands.
+That sounds inefficient, but the build system is allowed to optimize a set of value shell commands.
-For example, if one shell command saves output into a directory, and a second shell command reads data from created by the first shell command, the thunk system can give the second shell command a symlink to the first directory **without** using a zip archive as an intermediate artifact.
+For example, if one shell command saves output into a directory, and a second shell command reads data from created by the first shell command, the build system can give the second shell command a symlink to the first directory **without** using a zip archive as an intermediate artifact.

 ### Object Slots